Forsberg, Lindelof headline Sweden's World Cup squad

-Sweden have named their final squad for the World Cup, as star men Emil Forsberg and Victor Lindelof prepare to lead the team in Russia.
+Sweden named its final squad for the World Cup, as star men Emil Forsberg and Victor Lindelof prepare to lead the team in Russia.

 With Zlatan Ibrahimovic's unlikely potential participation having been ruled out last month, RB Leipzig star Forsberg is set to be the most important figure in Janne Andersson's plans.